Progress report for ENE20-162

 A conference presentation on Mentor Training and Resources was offered a the NOFA Summer Conference on July 31, 2021.
 A total of 6 farmers participated and gained skills on mentorship strategies, resources, and learned about the Mentor Training Toolkit for additional support.

 Additional webinars have not been coordinated to follow up with specific content from the Maryland trainings to date, though feedback from those sessions informed development of the January 2022 Maine trainings which focused on farm labor management and workplace culture.
 The MOFGA online trainings were presented as webinars and the portions of the sessions that were recorded were posted on the New Entry YouTube Apprenticeship Playlist/Channel.
-To date, the 3 recorded sessions have achieved a total of 380 views on YouTube.
+To date, the recorded sessions from 2022 have achieved a total of 527 views on YouTube (Supporting an Inclusive Workplace Culture - 316 views; Supporting Learning and Empowering Leaders on Staff - 121 views; Centering Workers on Farms - 90 views).
 Both the Maryland and Maine trainings also informed development of the 3-day agenda for the NY/Glynwood in-person training held in November 2022.
-Portions of the Glynwood training were also video recorded and are in the process of being edited for posting publicly in 2023 after determination by trainers on the access and distribution protocol.
+Portions of the Glynwood training were also video recorded, however it was determined by the presenters and Glynwood staff that they did not wish to publicly post the videos to YouTube for further viewing as the content was developed specifically for attendees, so unfortunately, this content is not publicly available.

-Additionally, as noted above, the annual FIELD Schools also contributed to ongoing sharing of knowledge and topics presented during these trainings
+Additionally, as noted above, the annual FIELD Schools also contributed to ongoing sharing of knowledge and topics presented during these trainings.
+For purposes of reporting, we are counting all views of the MOFGA online recordings as "farmers."

 A mentor support group and training facilitation toolkit will be developed and shared with at least 20 ag service providers and producers who provide feedback and suggested revisions.

-The existing Mentor Training Toolkit has an entire chapter (Chapter 1) devoted to "Building Mentor Training Networks" so the group determined that was sufficient in terms of capturing best practices to establish mentor networks if other new programs emerged in the region.
+The existing Mentor Training Toolkit has an entire chapter (Chapter 1) devoted to "Building Mentor Training Networks" so the group determined that was sufficient in terms of capturing best practices to establish mentor networks if other new programs emerged in the region and this particular objective was not completed or pursued as a result of existing information on the topic.

 Based on evaluations from the Maryland training and webinars, Project Team and Advisors will prepare for a Maine multi-day workshop session attended by at least 30 participants and a New York multi-day training with 30 participants, 18 are agricultural service providers and 42 are farm mentors.